 Literally speaking, “It’s All Good” has at least six voices.
 It’s never clear whether any particular voice is speaking to any other, but it is clear that they are part of the same being, speaking at least in relation to each other, and finally merging into one screaming entity.
 From the first time I listened to this song I was able to find a bit of myself in each voice.
 The robotic observer, stating the weather and listing what I might do next.
 The emotional reactor, trying to cope and find balance.
 The optimistic reassurer, trying to convince myself that I’m in control.
 All those voices are so distinct and full of character, but ultimately, through a jumble of noise and words, they merge and scream, “It’s All Good”.
 Out of that merger also comes a completely new voice that I don’t even understand (though I suppose that metaphor fails a little bit if you happen to speak Korean).

 The idea that I am myself a fusion of characters is very appealing to me.
 The idea that when I am with someone I love, we manifest into our own fusion of characters – makes me want to cry.
-For the past few years, I have occasionally been blessed with the feeling I’m glad I discovered the word “Superorganism” in this context, because .
-And “It’s All Good”, at least for today, has been a reliable way to feel that feeling.
+For the past few years, I have occasionally been blessed with that feeling, which I can now also refer to as the feeling of “Superorganism”.
+“It’s All Good”, at least for today, has been a reliable way to feel that feeling.